-Distraction Devices
+Equipment Name: Combined Tactical Systems Model 7290M Single Flash Bang

-Equipment Name: Combined Tactical Systems Model 7290M Single Flash Bang Quantity Owned/Sought: Up to 50 owned Lifespan: Approximately 5 years Equipment Capabilities: Causes a noise and flash distraction.
+Equipment Capabilities: Causes a noise and flash distraction.

-Manufacturer Product Description: The CTS 7290M is a smaller and lighter version of the 7290 CTS flash-bang.
+Manufactured Product Description: The CTS 7290M is a smaller and lighter version of the 7290 CTS flash-bang.
 It is 30% lighter but still has the 180db output and produces 6-8 million candela of light.
 The patented design of the 7290M, incorporates a porting system that eliminates movement of the body at detonation even if the top or bottom of the device should be in contact with a hard surface.